danishbz/Interactive-Audio-Visualization-Tool-with-Meyda/README.md

-# Voice_Controller_and_Audio_Visualisation_with_Meyda

-This project is a creative coding endeavor aimed at developing an interactive audio visualization tool using JavaScript.
-Leveraging the p5.js library, the tool provides users with a canvas to control audio playback and visualize sound features in real-time.
-The project marries audio analysis with engaging visual feedback, making it a joy to explore sound through code.

-# Features

-Audio Playback Control: Control playback with a play/pause button, and a button to jump to random times in the track.

-Volume, Rate, and Pan Adjustments: Use sliders to tweak the audio's volume, playback rate, and stereo panning.

-Real-Time Audio Visualization: Visualize sound characteristics such as RMS (Root Mean Square), spectral centroid, and more, with dynamic updates.

-Speech Recognition Control: The background color of the canvas can change based on recognized voice commands, adding an interactive dimension.

-# Getting Started

-Clone the Repository: Start by cloning the project repository.

-    git clone <repository-url>
-    ```

-Setup: Ensure that the necessary JavaScript libraries, such as p5.js and Meyda, are included.

-Load Audio: Replace the existing audio file with your desired .mp3 file in the sounds directory.

-Run: Open index.html in your browser to run the visualization tool.

-# Usage

-Buttons: Click 'Play' to toggle audio playback and 'Hop' to jump randomly across the audio track.

-Sliders: Adjust the sliders on the canvas for volume, rate, and pan to see visual changes.

-Speech Commands: Speak 'red', 'green', 'blue', 'black', or 'white' to change the canvas background color.

-# Libraries and Tools

-p5.js: A library for creative coding, simplifying the task of drawing and interaction.

-Meyda: A powerful audio feature extractor used to analyze and represent sound characteristics.

-Speech Recognition: Integrated using the p5.Speech library to capture and process voice commands.

-# Contribution

-Contributions are welcome!
-Feel free to fork the repository and open a pull request.
-Make sure to follow the project coding guidelines and comment your code.

-Thank you for exploring this audio visualization experience with us!
-If you have any questions or need further assistance, please feel free to reach out.

-This README is a comprehensive guide to understanding and setting up the interactive audio visualization tool.
-Enjoy experimenting with sound and visuals!
+# Interactive Audio Visualization Tool

+## Overview

+This project is a creative coding endeavor aimed at exploring audio manipulation and visualization using JavaScript.
+The primary library used is **p5.js**, supplemented by the **Meyda** audio feature extraction library.
+Users can control audio playback and visualize sound characteristics in real-time through an interactive canvas, making it a fun and engaging way to delve into creative coding.

+## Features

+- **Play/Pause Button**: Toggle audio playback seamlessly.
+- **Sliders**: Adjust volume, playback rate, and stereo panning.
+- **Spectrum Visualizer**: Displays audio characteristics such as RMS, spectral centroid, and more.
+- **Speech Recognition**: Dynamically change the background color based on voice commands.
+- **Jump Button**: Hop to a random point in the track for varied playback experience.

+## Setup

+1. **Load the Sound**: The project uses an MP3 file, `sounds/Kalte_Ohren_(_Remix_).mp3`.
+2. **Canvas Initialization**: Define a 420x500 canvas for visual outputs.
+3. **Component Initialization**: Set up buttons, sliders, FFT, and speech recognition.

+## Usage

+- **Playback Controls**: Use the Play/Pause button and adjust with sliders for a customized audio experience.
+- **Interactive Visualization**: Watch the audio features transform in real-time on the canvas.
+- **Voice Commands**: Speak color names like 'red', 'green', or 'blue' to change the canvas background.

+## Installation

+Clone the repository and ensure all dependencies such as p5.js are included in your project environment.
+Run the provided HTML/JavaScript files in a browser to start the tool.

+## Libraries and Frameworks

+- **p5.js**: Handles canvas creation, audio playback, and interaction.
+- **Meyda**: Extracts and analyzes various audio features.

+## How Speech Recognition Enhances Experience

+By allowing background color changes through voice commands, the project introduces a hands-free method of interaction, adding an extra layer of engagement and accessibility.

+## Audio Features Visualized

+- **Amplitude Spectrum**
+- **Loudness**
+- **Spectral Centroid**
+- **Spectral Rolloff**
+- **Spectral Flatness**
+- **Spectral Spread**
+- **Spectral Crest**

+## Future Enhancements

+- Expand the range of voice commands for more interactive control options.
+- Introduce additional visualization styles for a richer user experience.

+## Contributing

+We welcome contributions!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

+## License

+This project is licensed under the MIT License.

+---